Gchaimke/CSharp_RestAPI/README.md

 # CSharp_RestAPI
 Rest APi with C# and .NET6 core.
-Using API key in middleware and MongoDB as items store.
+Using API key in middleware and SQL as db.
-Project have starter pack of UnitTests.